New York State Division of Homeland Security & Emergency Services

 Emergency Management Certification and Training Program

-The Emergency Management Certification and Training (EMC & T) program has been developed to support Governor Cuomo’s strategy of creating unified emergency management training, education, communication, and response protocols.
-The program has several components, including standardized emergency management training and a new County Emergency Preparedness Assessment (CEPA) process (see FAQs for more on CEPA).
+The Emergency Management Certification and Training (EMC & T) program has been developed to support the State’s strategy of creating unified emergency management training, education, communication, and response protocols.

 The training is intended for those with a role in emergency management or disaster response in New York State.
 DHSES has developed three tiers of training tailored to specific roles.

 - Local Public Officials, First Responder Leadership and Other Partners (Tier 3)

 All of the training includes the same core components, although the level of detail on some topics may vary depending on the audience.
 For example, the Chief Executives will receive more detail on the legal authorities and responsibilities of Chief Executives.

 Ultimately, the training is intended to benefit the safety of all residents of New York State by ensuring that a uniform, executive-level understanding of the importance of preparedness and response protocols is achieved and routinely refreshed.

 Both the County Chief Executive and the County Emergency Manager must complete the training in order for their Counties to remain eligible for grant funding administered by DHSES.
 At this point, they are the only individuals DHSES is requiring to take the training for grant eligibility purposes.

 What constitutes a County Chief Executive?